theYoursTruly/100-Projects/calculator/README.md

 **Note:** Beginning and end of the equation counts as an operator.

 ## Parentheses
 Another *problem* is handling parentheses.
 Parsing input left to right makes it a little easier.
 When we encounter a parenthesis, we call a processing function recurrently and use the result as part of the evaluated equation.
+This decreases our efficiency, but is necessary.